If you’ve been thinking about applying for an American Express Gold Card, now might be a great time.

 Best ways to use your American Express Gold Card introductory bonus

-One of the great things about American Express points is the wide variety of redemptions options available, from statement credits or gift cards to airline tickets.
-Your points value can shift depending on what you redeem them for, so we’ve put together a chart to show you just how your up to 70,000 point bonus stacks up with each option.
+One of the great things about American Express points is the wide variety of redemptions options available, from statement credits to gift cards to airline tickets.
+Your points value can shift depending on what you redeem them for, so we put together a chart to show you just how the bonuses stack up with each option.
 As you’ll see, you can get the most out of your rewards by booking airfare through the Membership Rewards portal.

 |Redemption option||Point value (cents)|